pfaciana/jquery-small-pubsub/README.md

 A really small pub/sub implementation for jQuery.

-This project is derived from Ben Alman's [jQuery Tiny Pub/Sub](https://github.com/cowboy/jquery-tiny-pubsub/) and a solution by @algorhythm for [getting the list of event listeners that were created in jQuery](https://stackoverflow.com/a/26892146/10184589).
+This project is derived from Ben Alman's [jQuery Tiny Pub/Sub](https://github.com/cowboy/jquery-tiny-pubsub/) and a solution by Jud Stephenson for [getting the list of event listeners that were created in jQuery](https://stackoverflow.com/a/2518441/10184589).
 The difference between "jQuery Tiny Pub/Sub" and this, is that you can now "filter" through some context that is passed to all subscribers matching an event.
 This is based on the way WordPress does it's "filter" hooks.
 Along with setting a priority for the order in which the subscribers are executed.
 Again, similar to how WordPress has a priority for its hooks.
-In other words, I built this to have a very small and lightweight JavaScript pub/sub that functioned similar to the way WordPress' action & filter hooks work.
+In other words, I built this to be a very small and lightweight JavaScript pub/sub that functioned similar to the way WordPress' action & filter hooks work.

 ## Getting Started